 Now it’s time to hit your stride in another way — by lacing up your walking shoes and heading out into the great outdoors!
 If you’ve been fairly sedentary up until now, or you used to walk but haven’t in a while, you’ll definitely want to check in with your doctor before you start.
 But once you get the green light, plan to build walking into your weekly routine.
-With the warmer temperatures of spring, now’s the perfect time to get out and walk.
+With the warmer temperatures of spring, now’s the perfect time to get out and hit your stride.
 You’ll not only tone your muscles and burn more calories, but you’ll feel great, too.

 Here are some tips to keep in mind.